spine/spine.site/app/views/docs/example_contacts.md

 ##ContactsMain

 Right, now out model is setup we can move onto the controllers.
-Let's tackle the `ContactsMain` controller first.
+Let's tackle the `Main` controller first.
 Replace the contents of `app/controllers/contacts_main.coffee` with the following:

     Spine   = require('spine')
     Contact = require('models/contact')